Mount Diablo: Notable people

 James "Grizzly" Adams was a frequent visitor and resident on Mount Diablo in the mid-1850s.

 Robert Walter "Bob" Jones, the first professional baseball player from Contra Costa County, was born in the "Jones House" in Irish Canyon in 1889, an acquisition project of Save Mount Diablo.

-The Mount Diablo Ranch, or Diablo Ranch, was owned by Robert Noble Burgess, who founded the community of Diablo and built the mountain's first auto roads.

 On May 24, 1928, the Mount Diablo Ranch, or Diablo Ranch, ownership by Walter Paul Frick), a millionaire, who lived in Diablo, 2250 acres from Mt.
 Diablo Development company, for $50,000, was announced.

-Walter Paul Frick was important in the creation of the State Park in 1931, including sale of six of the first seven parcels for the new park.

-Jazz pianist Dave Brubeck grew up on Brubeck Ranch near the park's North Gate entrance.

-The area for the 6500 acre Blackhawk Farm, including the mountain's southern Black Hills, was acquired from Burgess and created by Ansel Mills Easton, the namesake uncle of photographer Ansel Adams.
-Eventually nearly two-thirds of the farm was added to Mount Diablo State Park.
-The remainder was developed as the community of Blackhawk by resident developer Ken Behring and his partner Ken Hofmann.

 Legends and folklore

 Mount Diablo has long been the site of numerous reports pertaining to cryptozoology, hauntings, mysterious lights, and various other Fortean phenomena (it is rumored that the name "Mount Diablo" is derived from the propensity for such weird events to be alleged at, or in the immediate vicinity of, the mountain).
 Phantom black "panthers" are seen with unusual frequency on the slopes of the mountain, as well as at the "Devil's Hole" region of the Las Trampas Regional Wilderness.
 As early as 1806, General Mariano Guadalupe Vallejo (July 4, 1807 – January 18, 1890) reported an encounter with a flying, spectral apparition, while engaged in military operations against the Bolgones band of the Bay Miwok tribe.
 In 1873, a live frog was said to be found within a slab of limestone at a mine on Mount Diablo.